naturomics/CapsNet-Tensorflow/README.md

 A Tensorflow implementation of CapsNet in Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)

-> **States:**
+> **Status:**
-> 1. The code is runnable, but still some different from the paper, not a logical error, but misunstand the capsule, including The routing "for" loop, margin loss(issue #8, thanks for reminding, it's my carelessness)
+> 1. The code is runnable.
+However,there are some differences between the paper and the model created.
+This is not a logical error, but some mis-understanding of the capsule, including the routing "for" loop, margin loss(issue #8.)
 > 2. some results of the 'wrong' version has been pasted out, but not effective as the results in the paper,

 > **Daily task**
 > 1. Update the code of routing algorithm
-> 2. Adjust margin loss
+> 2. Adjust margin
 > 3. Improve the eval pipeline

 > **Others**